Setting Up a Private Limited Company

 - not be disqualified from acting as a company director, such as an undischarged bankrupt.

-A company must appoint a secretary within 6 months from the date of establishment of the company.
-The company secretary must be:
+Every company must appoint a secretary within 6 months from the date of its incorporation.

 Every company must appoint an auditor within 3 months after the establishment of the company, unless the audit requirements are exempted in accordance with the relevant provisions of the Companies Act.
 Read more about the audit exemption concept for small companies here.